-Whether you’re embarking on your first of four-hundredth camping trip, you can never be too prepared.
+Whether you’re embarking on your first or hundredth camping trip, you can never be too prepared.
 It may seem like a great deal of trouble goes into every excursion, but we can assure you that the memories that follow are worth it.
 Here are some helpful tips and tricks to make your next adventure the best one yet.

 Circulation > Condensation

 We’re down to work up a sweat, but waking up in a soggy and stuffy car is certainly not our preferred sauna experience.
-Avoid this sticky (literally) situation by leaving your car windows (or sunroof) cracked to allow proper ventilation throughout the night.
+Avoid this sticky situation by leaving your car windows (or sunroof) cracked to allow proper ventilation throughout the night.
 If you’re feeling particularly gone with the wind, open two windows opposite from each other to achieve that coveted cross breeze.
 Throw in a car camping fan and you are off to a comfortable night’s sleep.